 Comparitech SupportScore

 Based on our multi-point analysis of the key signals for effective customer and product support, Trellix received a 92/100 SupportScore.
-The company showed well in all five of our SupportScore signals, meaning you are more likely to get a high-touch customer support and on-going product support and development.
+The company showed well in all five of our SupportScore signals, meaning you are more likely to get high-touch customer support and ongoing product support and development.
 However, there is no guarantee that this will be the case.

 We recommend you book a demo or discovery call directly with Trellix to and ask for more information about how it supports existing customers.